We've reached peak "stuff."

 Let’s take a look at how Netflix does it.
 The platform uses collaborative filtering to analyze data on user behavior and preferences.
 This includes viewing history, ratings, and searches.
 Then they identify groups of users with similar interests.
 Netflix then combines that data with a user’s viewing history and preferences to make recommendations.

-Generates more diverse and accurate recommendations
+Generates more diverse and personalized recommendations

 A hybrid recommendation system combines the strengths of collaborative filtering with content-based filtering.
 But it also overcomes the limitations of each approach.
 This makes hybrid systems more accurate than single-method systems.